yassin-elkhamlichi/Spring-Batch/README.md

     * *Benefit:* When the user clicks "Download" later, the file is already there (fast retrieval).

 ---

-## 8  IMPLEMENTATION :
+# 8. IMPLEMENTATION GUIDE

-## 1\.
-Project Context: Enterprise Batch Integration for LegacyTrust Acquisition
+## 8.1.
+Project Context: The "LegacyTrust" Acquisition

-> we are simulating a real-world financial migration scenario.
+To demonstrate enterprise batch processing, we are simulating a critical financial migration scenario.

 * **The Scenario:** "MegaBank" has acquired "LegacyTrust."
 * **The Mission:** Migrate **10,000 legacy customer records** (`customers.csv`) into our modern SQL database.